Kim Kardashian, eat your heart out.

 I know, I know.
-You're all completely over the word "selfie."
+You're all completely over the word 'selfie'.
 Fair enough.
 However, bear with me, because I have to use it one more time to talk to you about selfie photo shoots.
 Yes, you heard me right: selfie photo shoots.
 Now that you've dyed your hair, bought new glasses, and tried a bold new lip color, it's time to do a little self-celebration by documenting your brand new look.

 If you don't want to invest in a remote and tripod, which can get pricey, try the webcam or photobooth on your computer.
 The images won't be as high-res, but they'll allow you to stand sufficiently far away from your laptop, so as not to look like you're all nose or forehead.

 You know when these days are: Your hair's curling just the right way, your skin is incredibly void of any acne, you're thinking: "Hey, I'm looking like a pretty darn good version of myself today!"
-You owe it to yourself to document this day, critics be darned!
+You owe it to yourself to document this day, critics be damned!
 Manage your public image, girl.
 You have control.

 If you do this selfie photo shoot right (and you will!), you're going to want to use this photo for multiple purposes.
 As such, make sure you're wearing something that isn't too embellished or "out there" or super in-your-face sequin-ey.
 Wear something that, well, looks like YOU.
 Once you've got the hang of taking the perfect selfie down, go crazy with hair, makeup, costumes, the works.
 But for the first one: Go natural.
 Go you.

 I, like most of you, don't own professional softbox lights.
 (Who does?)
 To get a similar effect, google "DIY Softbox," and you'll find a plethora of tutorials, but in my experience, two desk lamps, each with tracing paper taped over their openings to diffuse the light, work just fine.
 Don't stand too close to them, though, or you'll look blown out - not a good look.
 If you don't have a lamp, your best bet is to face an open window when it's daylight outside.
-Hello, flawless face!

 Take a ton of shots!
 (No, not that kind.)
 Sometimes your head tilts at a weird angle or your bangs fall awkwardly in your eyes.
 For every four or five "bad" photos - I use the word "bad" with italics, you're gorgeous, period - there's that one that will make you feel like a Greek Goddess.
 You'll know it when you see it.

 Voila!
 You're done!
 If you've done it right, you've got a new Facebook profile/online dating/Instagram pic - and we must say, you look absolutely smashing, darling.